Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Secret Expiration Policy

-When a secret reaches its expiration date, it is flagged as “Expired.”
+When a secret reaches its expiration date, it is flagged as "Expired."
 If automatic password rotation is enabled for that secret, expiration triggers a remote password change.
 Expiration can be changed on each secret, but the default expiration period is set at the secret template level.